callstack/repack/website/docs/module-federation.md

 ### Host application can't use `remotes`

-Currently, there's a limitation for Host application preventing them from using `remotes` in `ModuleFederationPlugin`.
+Currently, there's a limitation for Host application preventing them from using `remotes` in [`Repack.plugins.ModuleFederationPlugin`](./api/repack/classes/plugins.ModuleFederationPlugin).

 In order to load a container from the host, you have to use [`Federated.importModule`](./api/repack/client/functions/Federated.importModule):